 There are two major forms of vitamin D:

-Vitamin D toxicity (also known as hypervitaminosis) can occur in cats of any age, although kittens and young cats are at greater risk than adult cats.
+Vitamin D toxicity can occur in cats of any age, although kittens and young cats are at greater risk than adult cats.

-Accidental ingestion of rat poison containing cholecalciferol (vitamin D3) is the most common cause of vitamin D toxicosis in cats.
+- Accidental ingestion of rat poison containing cholecalciferol (vitamin D3) is the most common cause of os vitamin D toxicosis in cats.

-Secondary poisoning.
-Eating a rodent who has ingested rat poison.
+- Secondary poisoning, due to eating a rodent who has ingested rat poison.

-The mechanism of vitamin D toxicoses relates to raised blood calcium (hypercalcemia) and high blood phosphate (hyperphosphatemia).
+Vitamin D toxicoses raise blood calcium (hypercalcemia) and high blood phosphate (hyperphosphatemia).

 Symptoms may vary depending on the level of toxicity.
 For example, acute vitamin D toxicity is more likely to occur if your cat has ingested rat poison, chronic toxicity if your cat has been fed an improper diet.